jboss-developer/jboss-eap-quickstarts/cluster-ha-singleton/README.md

             Execution Environment: (Choose your runtime JRE if not correct) Configuration base directory: (This should already point to your cloned server configuration directory) Configuration file: (Browse and choose the `standalone-ha.xml` file)
-   * In the `Add and Remove` dialog, add the `jboss-as-cluster-ha-singleton-service` to the `Configured` list and click `Finished`.
+   * In the `Add and Remove` dialog, add the `jboss-cluster-ha-singleton-service` to the `Configured` list and click `Finished`.
    * In the `Server` tab, double-click on `Node2` to open the `Overview` page.
    * Click `Open launch configuration` and at the end of the `VM Arguments`, paste "-Djboss.node.name=Node2 -Djboss.socket.binding.port-offset=100" and click `OK`.
    * Still in the `Overview` page for `Node2`, under `Server Ports`, uncheck the `Detect from Local Runtime` next to `Port Offset` and enter "100".
 Save the changes using the menu `File --> Save`

-   * In the `Server` tab, right-click on `Node2` and choose `Start`.
+5. To deploy the cluster-ha-singleton service to `Node 1`, right-click on the `jboss-cluster-ha-singleton-service` project, choose `Run As` --> `Run on Server`, choose `Node1` and click `Finish`.
+Note the messages in the `Node1` server console indicate it is the singleton provider of the service.

+            JBAS010340: This node will now operate as the singleton provider of the jboss.quickstart.ha.singleton.timer service
+            JBAS015961: Http management interface listening on http://127.0.0.1:9990/management INFO  [org.jboss.as.quickstarts.cluster.hasingleton.service.ejb.SchedulerBean] (EJB default - 1) HASingletonTimer: Info=HASingleton timer @Node1 Mon Jan 19 09:02:36 EST 2015
+            INFO  [org.jboss.as.quickstarts.cluster.hasingleton.service.ejb.SchedulerBean] (EJB default - 2) HASingletonTimer: Info=HASingleton timer @Node1 Mon Jan 19 09:02:36 EST 2015

+6. To deploy the cluster-ha-singleton service to `Node 2`, right-click on the `jboss-cluster-ha-singleton-service` project, choose `Run As` --> `Run on Server`, choose `Node2` and click `Finish`.
 Note the messages in the `Node2` server console indicate `Node1` is the singleton provider of the service and `Node1` continues to provide the service.

             JBAS010342: Node1/singleton elected as the singleton provider of the jboss.quickstart.ha.singleton.timer service
             JBAS015961: Http management interface listening on http://127.0.0.1:10090/management

-4. Stop the `Node1` server and note the following message in the `Node2` server console indicating it is now the singleton provider.
+7. Stop the `Node1` server and note the following message in the `Node2` server console indicating it is now the singleton provider.

         JBAS010340: This node will now operate as the singleton provider of the jboss.quickstart.ha.singleton.timer service INFO  [org.jboss.as.quickstarts.cluster.hasingleton.service.ejb.SchedulerBean] (EJB default - 1) HASingletonTimer: Info=HASingleton timer @Node2 Mon Jan 19 09:05:17 EST 2015